 Develop a Relationship with Your Legislator

-It is not only necessary to understand the legislative process, but also desirable to establish a personal relationship with your legislator, if you do not know who your legislator is, call your county clerks office, give them your address and they will give you the name of your state senator, House Member Representative and congressman /congresswoman.
-You will receive name address and home phone number, work number and capitol building phone and fax numbers.
+It is not only necessary to understand the legislative process, but also desirable to establish a personal relationship with your legislator.
+If you do not know who your legislator is, call your county clerk's office, give them your address and they will give you the name of your state senator, House Member Representative and congressman/congresswoman.
+You will receive their name, address and home phone number, work number and capitol building phone and fax numbers.
 Do not be fearful of making contact.
 An elected official wants to hear from his/her constituents.

 Identification on Proposed Policy